 With so much talk about making data-driven decisions and being super analytical, it’s easy to get a bit intimidated when it comes to conversion rate optimisation.
 You don’t need to know about A/B testing or event driven analytics software right now, let’s start with the basics.

 I’ve listed the top 36 common mistakes people make and why they hinder website conversion rates.
 To make it more fun, I’ve split them up into different sections and liken the whole process to chatting somebody up at a bar.

-Trust is the core element to any successful website.
+Trust is the core element of any successful website.
 Typical trust indicators are so obvious but get neglected by such a large volume of websites.
-I like to compare web design to real life scenarios and when it comes to building trust quickly and effectively, the best example is a guy chatting up a guy/girl at a bar, choose from one of the following 2 options:
+I like to compare web design to real life scenarios, and when it comes to building trust quickly and effectively, the best example is a guy chatting up a guy/girl at a bar, choose from one of the following two options:

 a) Do you introduce yourself, put them at ease by showing an interest in them, build a rapport (trust) then see if there’s mutual ground?

 b) Do you take their drink out of their hand, grab their coat for them and suggest you leave?